 Become a Speaker

-Our Speakers give public talks and classroom presentations on history, culture, literature, ethics, the environment, and everything in between, enriching the lives of Delawareans by providing free opportunities for learning right in their own communities.
+Our Speakers give public talks and classroom presentations on history, culture, literature, ethics, nature, and everything in between, enriching the lives of Delawareans by providing free opportunities for learning right in their own communities.
 Our Speakers program allows individuals with expert knowledge in a wide range of humanities-centered fields to showcase their skills by providing interesting and informative presentations.

 You do NOT need to have a degree in the humanities to become a Speaker.
-However, Speakers must be able to demonstrate their humanities experience/background in the field in which they want to present.
+However, Speakers must be able to demonstrate their humanities experience in the field in which they want to present.
 Approved Speakers currently receive an honorarium of $300 for each presentation.

 Speakers presentations take two forms: Speakers Bureau Presentations and Visiting Scholars Presentations.
 Speakers Bureau presentations are for public audiences.
 Visiting Scholars presentations are for K-12 classrooms.
 If you wish to present only for the public and not for schools, or vice versa, you will be able to indicate your choice on the application form.